 Efficiencies are usually between 15-18%, which means that you could obtain up to 50% more solar power with these cells than with others available in the market.

 As with previous models, the product includes a dual USB port that has a 5V/2A output, but to be considered a good solar charger for camping, it also has an 18V DC voltage output that makes it perfect to charge electronics like laptops, tablets and other 18V devices or even 12V car batteries.

 The X-Dragon has also a built-in smart IC chip to optimize the distribution of electric current up to 2.8A under direct sunlight.
-My favorite feature about this product is that unlike other models available, the X-Dragon includes surge and short circuit protection for the panels and for the multiple devices that will be charging.
+My favorite feature about this product is that unlike other models available, the X-Dragon includes surge and short circuit protection for the multiple devices that may be charging.
 Based on these features, you can consider this product as a great solar charger for laptops.

 - Built-in Smart IC chip

 Conversion efficiency: 22-25%